joesingo/expertise-and-information/README.md

-# Expertise and knowledge: a modal logic perspective
+# Expertise and information: an epistemic logic perspective

 This repository contains the LaTeX source for the paper, the appendix (containing missing proofs), and formalisation of some of the proofs in Lean.